 The College acknowledges that it was built on the land of the Council of the Three Fires—the Ojibwe, the Odawa, and the Potawatomi—and recognizes the enduring relationship that exists between the People of the Three Fires and this land.

 Intercultural Student Life

 The Office of Intercultural Student Life works toward fostering the development of intercultural competence among students and ensuring a sense of belonging among all students, with a special focus on the experience of students of color, first-generation students, LGBTQ+ students, low-income students, and international students.

-K’s Intercultural Center is a dedicated space that builds community by providing services and programming that celebrate our diverse student body.
-The Intercultural Center is designed to provide refuge, support and education, especially for traditionally marginalized students.
-All students are welcome.
+K’s Intercultural Center is a dedicated space, welcome to all students, that builds community by providing services and programming that celebrate our diverse student body.
+The Intercultural Center is designed to provide refuge, support, and education—especially for traditionally marginalized students.

 Identity-based student organizations, such as the Black Student Organization, K Desi and Kaleidoscope, also offer an avenue for students to support one another, celebrate their culture, and push Kalamazoo College to be a more inclusive institution.